The Million Dollar Question:

 Our country is relatively dry by that I don’t mean that it is arid because it’s not in the mountains but I mean that the footing is stable.
 Even if we get a fair bit of rain things are not going to get miserably muddy except for creek bottoms and other understandable places like that.
 So though your foot wear should be water-resistant, I believe you should be more concerned with walking comfort than water.
 During the rifle seasons it can get pretty cold.
 As you know it is difficult to stay still if you don’t have good warm footwear and if you are watching a park stillness is imperative to the success of your hunt.

-As always you should prepare for the worst and even though no one wants to get lost it happens.
+As always you should prepare for the worst and even though no one wants to get lost or have an accident, it happens.
 Even with a GPS, situations can occur that make an over-nighter necessary.
 As RV was taught in the military “prepare the worst and you will always enjoy the best”.
 As long as you are hunting the area RV suggested, we know where you are and if you turn up missing we will send someone looking for you.
-Always take a day bag with extra food, we provide snacks for that purpose.
+It is recommended that you take a day bag with extra food, we provide snacks for that purpose.
 Not only does this help with the obvious, namely hunger, it also provides a feeling of security keeping down panic and irrational thinking.